Kimeray is an ancient Norman name that arrived in England

 Early History of the Kimeray family

-This web page shows only a small excerpt of our Kimeray research.Another 247 words (18 lines of text) covering the years 1100, 1160 and 1530 are included under the topic Early Kimeray History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kimeray research.Another 247 words (18 lines of text) covering the years 1100, 1160, 1530 and 1463 are included under the topic Early Kimeray History in all our PDF Extended History products and printed products wherever possible.